liamproject/liam-doc/README.md

 LiAM Documentation
 ========

 The drafting space for the LiAM document.
-Go nuts on the [Wiki](wiki)
+Go nuts on the Wiki.